ucsd-progsys/mist/README.md

     $ mist tests/pos/incrState.hs

-If you're using the docker image, you can also run tests for `fstar` and `mochi`:
+If you're using the docker image, you can also run tests for `fstar`:

-    $ mochi mochi-tests/incrState.ml
     $ fstar fstar-tests/incrState.fst

 # Benchmarks from the paper